mtootoonchi/Morse-Code-Terminal/README.md

-THis is my morse code terminal.
+This is my morse code terminal.

 Here is a video describing it.